-COMMUNITY DEVELOPMENT OBJECTIVE AND POLICIES - NATURAL LAND USE CLASSIFICATION
+LAND USE POLICIES - NATURAL CLASSIFICATION

-- Objective 1: To preserve, restore and protect these areas for scientific, research and educational needs and for the resource and ecosystem support values and functions they provide. - Policy A: Areas rich in wildlife or of a fragile ecological nature, shall be preserved as NATURAL areas.
-The following areas shall continue to be designated NATURAL: Clatsop Spit, Tillamook Chute, portions of Fort Stevens, Carnahan Lake, Slusher Lake and portions of the Tansy Estuary and Necanicum Estuary. - Policy B: The NATURAL aquatic designation for Slusher Lake shall extend 100 feet measured horizontally from the aquatic-shoreland boundary. - Policy C: The County shall work with the owner of Taylor Lake to designate the lake as NATURAL and amend the zoning to comply with the new land use designation.
+- Policy A: The following areas shall continue to be designated NATURAL: Clatsop Spit, Tillamook Chute, portions of Fort Stevens, Carnahan Lake, Slusher Lake and portions of the Tansy Estuary and Necanicum Estuary. - Policy B: The NATURAL aquatic designation for Slusher Lake shall extend 100 feet measured horizontally from the aquatic-shoreland boundary. - Policy C: The County shall work with the owner of Taylor Lake to designate the lake as NATURAL and amend the zoning to comply with the new land use designation.